 Just like your physical and mental health, financial wellness is something that you can work to improve.
 But why bother?
 Here are just a few reasons to care about improving your financial wellness.

 Money is one of the most common sources of stress in our lives.
 According to a survey by CNBC Money, 77% of Americans are anxious about their finances.
 In fact, financial stress has been linked to a whole host of health problems, including anxiety, depression, high blood pressure, and even heart disease.
 So improving your financial wellness can positively impact your overall physical and mental well-being (remember, they’re all connected!)

-If you’re constantly stressed about money, it’s tough to focus on anything else.
+If you’re constantly stressed about money, focusing on anything else is tough.
 You might start overworking yourself by picking up extra hours or yet another side hustle.